 Adjustable Bed: In the stick and brick home, we have a SleepNumber bed with articulating head and feet.
 We love the comfort of the bed and the ability to adjust for comfort depending on how we feel at the time.
 Slightly raising the head helps with acid reflux.
 Sitting up higher is very helpful when we have a cold.

-After some research, we found options are not cheap.
+After some research, we found that options are not cheap.
 On the shortlist we are considering AxelBloom (www.axelbloom.com).
-Any option of adding the adjustable bed with a premium mattress will cost over $3,500.
+Any option of adding an adjustable bed with a premium mattress will cost over $3,500.